-- 4.5.1 Skill development for rural youth to improve employability and entrepreneurship - 4.5.2 Skill development for rural women to promote entrepreneurship - 4.5.4 Basic infrastructure to enhance rural livelihoods - 4.5.4 Eco-system development of the rural economy - 4.6 Any other activity as permitted under the Companies Act, 2013

-4.7 Creation / Acquisition of Capital Assets through CSR

-The CSR amount may be spent by the Bank for the creation or acquisition of a capital asset, which shall be held by -

-- (a) A company established under section 8 of the Act, or a Registered Public Trust or a Registered Society, having charitable objects and CSR Registration Number under sub-rule (2) of rule 4 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 - (b) Beneficiaries of the said CSR project, in the form of self-help groups, collectives, entities or (c) A public authority:
+- 4.5.1 Skill development for rural youth to improve employability and entrepreneurship - 4.5.2 Skill development for rural women to promote entrepreneurship - 4.5.4 Basic infrastructure to enhance rural livelihoods - 4.5.4 Rural Economy Eco System Development - 4.6 Any other activity as permitted under Companies Act, 2013 - 4.7 Creation / Acquisition of Capital Assets through CSR: The CSR amount may be spent by the Bank for creation or acquisition of a capital asset, which shall be held by - - (a.) a company established under section 8 of the Act, or a Registered Public Trust or Registered Society, having charitable objects and CSR Registration Number under sub-rule (2) of rule 4 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 - (b.) beneficiaries of the said CSR project, in the form of self-help groups, collectives, entities; or (c.) a public authority: